 Aside from the requisite security and ownership checks necessary, the functionality this feature affords has been left generic enough to allow users to implement whatever they desire on top of the composability of the token and its escrow account.

 Types of Escrow Accounts

 It is currently possible to create two different types of escrow accounts on an NFT: A Token Owned Escrow (TOE) used for ownership and a Creator Owned Escrow (COE) used for associations.
-The existence both types of escrow accounts are not mutually exclusive.
+The existence of both types of escrow accounts is not mutually exclusive.

 Token Owned Escrow